zahir-core/grest/README.md

 - [ ] Client
   - [x] HTTP Client
   - [ ] gRPC Client
-- [ ] Notification
+- [x] Notification
-  - [ ] Mail
+  - [x] Mail
   - [x] Telegram
-  - [ ] Slack
+  - [x] Slack
 - [ ] More
   - [ ] Swagger API Documentation
   - [ ] Frontend Integration
-  - [ ] File Storage
+  - [x] File Storage
   - [x] Translation
   - [ ] Websocket
   - [ ] gRPC Server
-  - [ ] Scheduling
+  - [x] Scheduling
   - [ ] Queue
   - [ ] Event

+## Getting Started

+_Coming Soon..._

 ## Inspired By

-Originally, gREST inspired by the following frameworks, however we did it with a different approach, complementing its features, making it easier to use and more flexible with optimal performance and of course with [Go](https://go.dev) ways.
+Originally, GREST inspired by the following frameworks, however we did it with a different approach, complementing its features, making it easier to use and more flexible with optimal performance and of course with [Go](https://go.dev) ways.

 - [Feathers](https://feathersjs.com) — A framework for real-time applications and REST APIs.
 - [LoopBack](https://loopback.io) — A highly extensible Node.js and TypeScript framework for building APIs and microservices.